 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-Access to inspections

-[1.
+Inspections

+1. The Inspector decides upon the manner of execution of the inspections.
+Inspections may be carried out announced, unannounced, remotely, virtually or onsite, or a combination of these.

+1. bis.
+The Chief Inspector shall give reasonable notice, depending upon the chosen manner of execution pursuant to paragraph 1, to a Contractor of the inspection.
+This notice shall contain:

+(a) information about the manner of execution of the planned inspection;

-The Chief Inspector shall give reasonable notice to a Contractor of the projected time and duration of inspections, the names of the Inspector(s) and any activities that the Inspector(s) are to perform that are likely to require the availability of special equipment or special assistance from the personnel of the Contractor.
-The activities of the Inspector(s) should in any case not impede activities in the Area unless otherwise provided in these Regulations.
+(b) the projected time and duration of inspections;

+(c) the number of the Inspector(s); and

+(d) any activities that the Inspector(s) are to perform that are likely to require the availability of special equipment or special assistance from the personnel of the Contractor.

-2. [Where the Compliance Committee or the Chief Inspector have reasonable grounds to consider the matter to be so urgent that reasonable notice cannot be given, the Compliance Committee or the Chief Inspector shall instruct an Inspector to conduct an inspection [without prior notification,] and shall cooperate with a Contractor to conduct the inspection as soon as practically possible.]
+2. [Where the Compliance Committee or the Chief Inspector have reasonable grounds to consider the matter to be so urgent that reasonable notice cannot be given, the Compliance Committee or the Chief Inspector shall instruct an Inspector to conduct an [impromptu] inspection, notwithstanding paragraph 1. bis., without prior notification to a Contractor and shall cooperate with a Contractor to conduct the inspection as soon as practically possible.]

 Please indicate the rationale for the proposal.
 [150-word limit]